circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Fan-Out/Fan-In Workflow Example
 {:.no_toc}

-The illustrated example workflow runs a common build job, then fans-out to run a set of acceptance test jobs in parallel, and finally fans-in to run a common deploy job.
+The illustrated example workflow runs a common build job, then fans-out to run a set of acceptance test jobs concurrently, and finally fans-in to run a common deploy job.

 ![Fan-out and Fan-in Workflow]({{ site.baseurl }}/assets/img/docs/fan_in_out.png)